chchfreediving/chchfreediving.nz/README.md

 ## To deploy

 Upload the contents of the target directory.

-# TODO

-* gulp
-  - deploy task
+(See deploy.sh).